gleblubecki/gleblubecki/README.md

-### 👋 Hey!
-I'm a beginner iOS Developer based in in Minsk! ~ here's a little about me:
+<h1>👋 Hey!
+I'm a beginner iOS Developer based in in Minsk!.
+Here's a little about me:</h1>

-##📱 iOS Development - I started training quite recently, but I have already made several applications using various technologies!
+<h2>📱 iOS Development - I started training quite recently, but I have already made several applications using various technologies!</h2>

 About me: